 Warm Bodies redefines the classic zombie story by humanizing the monsters and offering a glimpse into their side of the familiar dystopian nightmare.
 When a zombie and a human make an unlikely connection, they set something in motion that sparks a variety of questions: How much of their humanity have the zombies retained?
 And if any, is it possible to bring them back to life?
 (Laura)White Fire by Preston & ChildPublication Date: 2013.

-A stand-alone novel in the Agent Pendergast series, this novel has all the elements of a good detective thriller and will appeal especially to Sherlock Holmes fans.
+A novel in the Agent Pendergast series that stands on its own, this novel has all the elements of a good detective thriller and will appeal especially to Sherlock Holmes fans.
 (Jeremy)

 Science Fiction & FantasyBlindsight by Peter WattsPublication Date: 2006.